jpgoldberg/toy-crypto-math/docs/source/why/index.rst

 Although some of the code here is from when I first started playing with Python, my intent is for readable code.
+And while in general, I try to implement correct and efficient algorithms, I often prefer readability over finer points of code optimization.
 However, one person's readable code is another person's too clever by half trickery.
 So I will mention some things might be unfamiliar to novice programers